Julia-Tempering/Pigeons.jl/docs/src/mpi.md

 Minor note: in order to be able to use the convenience function [`watch()`](@ref), used to show standard output of MPI jobs, you need to ensure MPI will create output files at the right location.
-For mpiexec, this is achieved with the following default arguments (no need to specify these if mpiexec is being used): see the source code of [`MPISettings`](@ref).
+For mpiexec, this is achieved with the default arguments of `mpiexec`: see the source code of [`MPISettings`](@ref).

 If you need to change argument for a single job,